-4 New and amended financial reporting standards
+New and amended financial reporting standards

-- 4.1 New and amended financial reporting standards that are effective for accounting period beginning on or after 1 January 2022 have no significant impacts to the Group. - 4.2 Amended financial reporting standards that are effective for accounting period beginning or after 1 January 2023 and are relevant to the Group
+- 4.1 New and amended financial reporting standards that are effective for accounting period beginning on or after 1 January 2023 have no significant impacts to the Group. - 4.2 Amended financial reporting standards that are effective for the accounting period beginning on or after 1 January 2024 and are relevant to the Group.

-Certain amended financial reporting standards have been issued that are not mandatory for the current reporting period and have not been early adopted by the Group.
+The following amended TFRSs were not mandatory for the current reporting period and the Group has not early adopted them.